Stewart and Pat Kwoh

 Virginia Loh -Hagan

-Virginia Loh-Hagan is also the inaugural Director of the Asian Pacific Islander Desi American (APIDA) Center at San Diego State University, and the author of over 350 children's books, mainly on APIDA content.
-She previously was a teacher educator, curriculum designer, and a K-8 teacher.
-Virginia received her B.A. in English and Masters in Elementary Education from the University of Virginia, and Ph.D. in Education from SDSU.
+Dr. Virginia Loh-Hagan is the inaugural Director of the Asian Pacific Islander Desi American (APIDA) Center at San Diego State University (SDSU), and the author of over 400 children's books, mainly on APIDA content.
+Previously, she was a teacher educator, curriculum designer, and a K-8 teacher.
+Virginia received her B.A. in English and Master’s in Elementary Education from the University of Virginia, and Ph.D. in Education from SDSU.

 Virginia identifies as Chinese American.
 Her family’s immigration story consists of escaping from the Japanese occupation of China and the Khmer Rouge in Cambodia.
 Born in the Year of the Dragon on Flag Day, she was the first of her family to be born in the United States.
 Virginia’s hobbies include crafting, playing piano, reading, and watching television shows.
 She currently lives in San Diego with two naughty dogs and a loving husband.